 The Thermal Power Research Institute (TPRI) is a Chinese research organization devoted mainly to researching technologies and equipment of fossil-fired power plants, including gasification development.

-The Indian Ministry of Power operates the Central Power Research Institute (CPRI), which engages in fossil fuel gasification research.
 The Ministry of New and Renewable Energy performs biomass gasification research for developing rural power generation.

 In Japan, J-POWER and the Japanese government’s New Energy and Industrial Technology Development Organization (NEDO) developed the Energy Application for Gas, Liquid, and Electricity (EAGLE) project.
 This program was aimed at developing a Japanese-built, advanced oxygen-blown, single-chamber, dual stage, spiral-flow gasifier to efficiently produce syngas for multiple applications including fuels, chemicals, and hydrogen.
 The EAGLE gasifier was successfully developed.
 The idea of adding a fuel cell to the gasification-combined cycle system to realize an integrated gasification fuel cell combined cycle (IGFC) system was pursued in the Osaki CoolGen project, which underwent verification tests with an integrated 1.2 MW solid oxide fuel cell (SOFC) in 2022.
 CO2 is readily captured from the SOFC exhaust for storage or utilization at a capture rate of 90%.
 This is a significant accomplishment, demonstrating a carbon neutrality pathway for coal power and the world’s first operating IGFC system.